-The advancement and evolution of cloud computing over the years has created challenges when it comes to data security, compliance and incident response.
+The advancement and evolution of cloud computing over the years have created challenges when it comes to data security, compliance, and incident response.

 What is CJIS?